-Water level and quality data collected pursuant to permit limiting conditions in a permit must provide a sufficient basis to determine if conditions of permit issuance will be met.
+Water level and quality data collected pursuant to permit conditions must provide a sufficient basis to determine if conditions of permit issuance will be met.
 Additional assurances will be required in cases where the monitor data does not represent the conditions of the resource as affected by the past withdrawals.
 An example would include wetland photographs without corresponding hydrologic data necessary to determine the withdrawal impacts on wetland hydroperiod, or water quality data from monitor wells that have collapsed or are constructed into zones that do not relate to potential for salinity movement.